Lillington Free Church: 21st century

 In September 2017 planning permission was granted for the demolition of both churches and the erection of a new church.
 Orbit Homes completed the work and as payment the Free Church is giving land to Orbit, on which they have permission to build 25 homes, a percentage of which will be affordable housing.

 The final service in the 1966 church was held on 26 November 2017.
-The introduction to the service was given by the current minister whilst the main service was led by Reverend John Carrier, minister in 1966.
+The introduction to the service was given by the Reverend James Church whilst the main service was led by Reverend John Carrier, minister in 1966.
 The church was demolished in March 2018 and the older church was kept whilst the new one was being built.
 The first Sunday service was held in the new church on 20 January 2019, with the official opening taking place on 9 March that year.
 It comfortably holds 80 people and includes a foyer, toilets, main hall with stage, vestry, an office for the reverend, and a creche/committee room.
 Public transport to the church is via the Stagecoach bus route 67.